nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 To delete an assignment, it calls the `deleteAssignment` method of `model`.

 When deleting multiple assignments, it calls this method repeatedly with a for loop as shown in the following sequence diagram under "Usage Scenario".

 Since the index of assignments in the list will update after each delete in the loop, we sorted the list from the largest index to the smallest, and implemented deleting of assignments from the largest index in the list to maintain order.

 #### Usage Scenario
-The following is a usage scenario of when the user wants to delete the first and second assignment in his displayed assignment list.
+The following is a usage scenario of when the user wants to delete the first and second assignment in his displayed assignment list:

 1. `execute("delete 1 2")` of `LogicManager` calls the `parseCommand` method of `ProductiveNusParser`.
  1. `parseCommand("delete 1 2")` parses the String `"delete 1 2"` and returns an initialized `DeleteCommandParser` object.
  1. `parseCommand("delete 1 2")` calls the `parse` method in `DeleteCommandParser` which parses the user input into `List<Index>`.
 This is by calling the static method `parseIndexes()` of `ParserUtil`.